-In BGP VPN/MPLS networks, label switching is more efficient than IP routing.
-As FlowSpec rules are used for packet processing and forwarding, label-based forwarding can effectively improve the route lookup performance in the data plane.
-When FlowSpec rules on multiple forwarding devices in the network bound with labels form one or more LSPs, only the ingress LSR (Label Switching Router) needs to identify a particular traffic flow based on the matching criteria and then steers the packet to a corresponding LSP (Label Switched Path).
+In BGP VPN/MPLS networks, when FlowSpec rules on multiple forwarding devices in the network bound with labels form one or more LSPs, only the ingress LSR (Label Switching Router) needs to identify a particular traffic flow based on the matching criteria and then steers the packet to a corresponding LSP (Label Switched Path).
 Other LSRs of the LSP just need to forward the packet according to the label carried in it.

-Though the FlowSpec rule could use the label(s) bound with the bestmatch unicast route for the destination prefix embedded in the FlowSpec rule or the best-match route to the target IP in the 'redirect to IP' action, this way means that if two or more FlowSpec rules have the same best-match unicast route for the embedded destination prefix or the same best-match route to target IP in the 'redirect to IP' action; they would be mapped to the same label.
+Though the FlowSpec rule could use the label(s) bound with the best-match unicast route for the destination prefix embedded in the FlowSpec rule or the best-match route to the target IP in the 'redirect to IP' action, this way means that if two or more FlowSpec rules have the same best-match unicast route for the embedded destination prefix or the same best-match route to target IP in the 'redirect to IP' action; they would be mapped to the same label.
 This would affect monitoring and traffic statistics facilities, because each FlowSpec rule requires an independent statistic and log data, which is described in Section 9 [RFC5575].
 The LSRs (except the ingress LSR) on the LSP can use label to indentify the traffic matching a particular FlowSpec rule; this facilitates monitoring and traffic statistics for FlowSpec rules.

-So this document proposes that the BGP router supports to allocate a unique label to a FlowSpec rule, the forwarding path is still decided by the best-match unicast route for the embedded destination prefix or the best-match route to target IP in the 'redirect to IP' action.
+So this document proposes that the BGP router supports to allocate a label to one or more FlowSpec rule(s), the forwarding path is still decided by the best-match unicast route for the embedded destination prefix or the best-match route to target IP in the 'redirect to IP' action.
 Figure 1 gives an example that FlowSpec rule bound with a label is disseminated in the network.